UlyssesWu/VinjEx/readme.md

+# VinjEx

-# VinjExA *simple* lib for DLL Injection, using [Easyhook](https://easyhook.github.io/).*Too simple, sometimes naive.  -Elder*### VinjEx is inspired by `VInj` & `VInjDn`.
+A *simple* lib for DLL Injection, using [Easyhook](https://easyhook.github.io/).

+### VinjEx is inspired by `VInj` & `VInjDn`.

 (Sorry but I can not find the author.
-Anyway, thank him/her! )I used to use VInjDn in my projects, but VInjDn is old and sometimes unstable.
+Anyway, thank him/her! )

+I used to use VInjDn in my projects, but VInjDn is old and sometimes unstable.

 When using Easyhook, I find it is inconvenient for two-way communication.

 So I made `VinjEx`.
-It has similar syntax as VInjDn, easy to use, and more stable.#### Glad to be recommended by git@osc.
-You can read my essay about this lib [Here](http://114.215.126.213/post.aspx?id=cf372da7-5516-4380-8ef7-8c07ebf0f572). ### LICENSELGPL (because Easyhook uses)---by Ulysses , wdwxy12345@gmail.com
+It has similar syntax as VInjDn, easy to use, and more stable.

+### LICENSE

+MIT

+---

+by Ulysses , wdwxy12345@gmail.com